sqlfluff/sqlfluff/docs/source/layout.rst

    (of course) configurable, but the default is 80 characters (in line with the `dbt Labs SQL style guide`_.)

 #.
-Are the positioning of *blank lines* (i.e. lines with nothing other
+Is the positioning of *blank lines* (i.e. lines with nothing other
    than whitespace on them) appropriate.
 There are some circumstances where a blank line is *desired* (e.g. between CTEs).
 There are others where they are not, in particular *multiple blank lines*, for example